Baselyne-Systems/cdc-platform/docs/deployment.md

 CDC Platform follows a **two-phase deployment model**:

 1. **Platform** (deployed once) — shared infrastructure that all pipelines depend on.
-For the default `kafka` transport: Kafka, Schema Registry, and Kafka Connect with Debezium plugins.
+For `kafka`: Kafka, Schema Registry, and Kafka Connect with Debezium plugins.
+For `pubsub`: GCP project with Pub/Sub API.
+For `kinesis`: AWS account with Kinesis + DynamoDB.
 2. **Pipelines** (deployed on demand) — each pipeline is a `cdc run` process with its own config.
-It provisions transport resources (topics + connectors), consumes CDC events via the configured `EventSource`, and routes them to sinks.
+It provisions transport resources (topics/streams + connectors/replication slots), consumes CDC events via the configured `EventSource`, and routes them to sinks.

 ```
                         ┌── Transport (configurable) ──┐